typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 KB: academy
 ---

-In the last lesson, you should have learned how to load a file containing a (potentially very long) list of Graql statements into GRAKN.
+In the last lesson, you should have learned how to load a file containing a (potentially very long) list of Graql statements into Grakn.

-Since it is very likely that if you are migrating a pre-existing database to GRAKN, your data will not be in stored as Graql files, we need a way to a way to load some more common file formats, like CSV, into our knowledge base .
+Since it is very likely that if you are migrating a pre-existing database to Grakn, your data will not be in stored as Graql files, we need a way to a way to load some more common file formats, like CSV, into our knowledge base .

-To do this, we some more power added to GRAQL.
+To do this, we some more power added to Graql.
 Meet the Graql templating language.

 ## Templates
 A template file is just a file written in Graql (with some added features) that acts as a filter: you "pour" your file through it and out comes Grakn digestible data.